Knowit-Objectnet/oko-ombruk-mobile/app/README.md

 * ```TabsScreenStasjon.dart```
 * ```TabsScreenReg.dart```

-The login credentials are stored in `UserViewModel.dart`.
+The login credentials are stored in `UserViewModel.dart`, and all authorization goes through that file and `AuthorizationService.dart`, as well as `LoginWebView.dart` for Keycloak login.